EliaTorre/hmmrnn/README.md

 - `TrainedModels/`: Contains pre-trained RNN models (downloadable from https://drive.google.com/file/d/1qsSK-hI2xw8pl24dYlXN6ssa_0qAUFpL/view?usp=sharing)
 - `main.ipynb`: Jupyter notebook with step-by-step guide to run all functions

+## Usage
+1. Download the TrainedModels folder and place it in the repository root
+2. Open `main.ipynb` in Jupyter Notebook or JupyterLab
+3. Follow the step-by-step instructions to run the analysis

 ### TrainedModels Folder

 The `TrainedModels` folder contains pre-trained models organized by HMM complexity.
 After downloading the models, place them in the repository root directory.
 The structure is as follows: